-NARRATOR: Hello.
-(BEAT) You know, Jesus Christ came to us from realms of glory.
-We can only imagine that, of course.
-He came from a kingdom of unspeakable majesty, and from undeniable dignity.
+NARRATOR (in darkness): Jesus Christ came to us from realms of glory, from a kingdom of unspeakable majesty.
+From undeniable dignity.
 From unimaginable peace.
-How do we know this?
-(NARRATOR holds up Bible) This.
-(BEAT) But, why did he do that?
+(BEAT) Why?

 Lights up to reveal a hill with a dark cave set against a blue sky filled with stars.

-NARRATOR approaches the hill thoughtfully, then turns back to the audience.
+NARRATOR:

-NARRATOR: God chose to come to us and to redeem us in this way.
-(BEAT) Here, let me read.
-(NARRATOR opens Bible): "So they took Jesus, and he went out, bearing his own cross, to a place called The Place of a Skull (NARRATOR indicates hill) which in Aramaic is called Golgotha.
+God chose to come to us and to redeem us in this way: "So they took Jesus, and he went out, bearing his own cross, to a place called The Place of a Skull (NARRATOR indicates hill) which in Aramaic is called Golgotha.
 There they crucified him, and with him two others, one on either side, and Jesus between them."
-(John 19:16 - 18) (NARRATOR thoughtfully closes Bible) Why would he do this, for those men on either side?
+(John 19:16 - 18) Why would he do this, for those men on either side?
 And for we who have no glory at all and have absolutely nothing to offer?
 What kind of King would give himself up for this purpose: to save us from our sins?

-NARRATOR turns to watch DAVID enter.
-DAVID is carrying a shepherd's staff and a lantern.
+DAVID enters, carrying a shepherd's staff and a lantern.
 He climbs the hill and peers out over the audience, lifting the lantern up to see.

-NARRATOR (continued): David.
-(BEAT) This shepherd boy, many years before Jesus was born, deeply understood what it meant to be small.
+NARRATOR (continued): David, a shepherd boy, many years before Jesus was born, deeply understood what it meant to be small.
 He learned what it meant to be big, too, seated on a throne.
 He knew the difference between very still waters and valleys of shadow and death...he knew death, and knew what it was like to lose a son.
 Above all he knew what it meant to carry the weight of sin in guilt.
 David knew that he was incapable of saving himself, and he in turn believed in the freedom of forgiveness under a compassionate and patient God.
 He knew what men sought, and he knew what he was in danger of seeking for himself.
+David wrote...